RumenTerziev/security-presentation/README.md

 > filter -> manager -> provider -> service

-- Username / password authentication - form login <------ Current phase
+- Username / password authentication - form login
 - JWT
+- Oath2

 > Implementation phases are not final and could be changed